Luis Bru (footballer): Club career

 Born in Catalonia, he began his career in 1909 in a non-federated team.
 In 1910, he joined International FC, initially playing as a left midfielder until 1912, when in a match where the goalkeeper was missing, he occupied this position on the pitch, and his performance was so impressive that from then on he always played as a goalkeeper.
 In 1913 he signed for RCD Espanyol, but his spell at the club was cut short as Barcelona signed him at the end of the year, making his debut on 7 December 1913.
 In first season at the club, he ousted the great Luís Reñé.
 He played for Barça for nearly a decade (1913–22), playing a total of 219 matches, serving as the team captain, and helping the club win 2 Catalan championships in 1915–16 and 1918–19, and to reach the 1919 Copa del Rey Final, in which he conceded 5 goals in a 2–5 loss to Arenas Club.

 One of his most remembered performances was during the semifinals of the 1916 Copa del Rey between Barcelona and Madrid FC, which ended in a remarkable six-goal tie, but Barça was punished with three penalties, of which Bru saved two, one of which with his head.
 These penalties were all given by referee José Berraondo, a former Madrid player, and the first two were taken by Sotero Aranguren and Santiago Bernabéu, a future Madrid president, who converted the third in the 118th minute.
-Some sources state that Bru himself scored a own goal in the first half.
+Some sources state that Bru himself scored an own goal in the first half.
 In the subsequent replay, Berraondo once again gave a last-minute penalty with the scores tied at 2, but Bru, living up to his fame, saved again to force extra-time, in which Sotero scored twice, although the Barcelona players protested that the Madrid attackers had grabbed Bru in the second goal, but Berraondo ignored and Barcelona withdrew in protest.

 In 1919, with the arrival of Ricardo Zamora at the club, Bru lost his place in the starting line-up, and so, on 19 October 1919, he was the subject of a tribute match along with Eduardo Reguera, which took place at the Camp de la Indústria between Barça and FC Espanya, ending in a 2–2 draw.

 A couplet is remembered about Lluis.
 "Saint Peter himself / can be treated as you / as goalkeeper / by the Catalan Luis Bru."